ae9is/react-fontpicker/README.md

 npm run build-font-previews
 ```

 _Note: For 1410 fonts, budget 20-30 minutes and 700 MB to download all the fonts.
 Compiling the image previews themselves should be less than a minute.
-When re-running, the script only retrieves new font info if it's older than 1 day and skips downloading cached fonts._
+When re-running, the script only retrieves new font info if it's older than 1 week and skips downloading cached fonts._

 ### Custom fonts